-Experts were surprised to discover certain characteristics from the Beipiaosaurus.
+Experts were surprised to discover certain characteristics of the Beipiaosaurus.
 One of the features of this certain dino that took professionals by surprise is its underdeveloped inner toes.
-This is a big departure from the characteristic of later therizinosaurids, the Beipiaosaurus’ family, as dinos under this certain taxonomical categorization usually have four developed toes that are in contact with the surface they stand-in.
+This is a big departure from the characteristic of later therizinosaurids, the Beipiaosaurus family, as dinos under this certain taxonomical categorization usually have four developed toes that are in contact with the surface they stand in.

 However, the biggest surprise from the Beipiaosaurus is the presence of primitive feathers.
 What makes it rare is that instead of having just one kind of feather as a covering, it was also dressed in the second set of feathers.
 The first kind of feathers present in the Beipiaosaurus is said to have a downy covering that helps insulation, a feature that has been prevalent in small active theropods.
 The second kind of feathers are much bigger in size; about 10 – 15 centimeters long and three millimeters in width.
 While not much has been written on the function of the bigger feathers, it is said that its purpose is more aesthetic than practical.

 Even smaller than the Beipiaosaurus is a fellow small theropod called the Caudipteryx, a bird-like dinosaur that lived after the Archaeopteryx.
 Its name was derived from its most notable feature, which means tail feather.
 It has a fan-like formation of feathers at the very tip of its tail which experts used to derive this omnivorous dino’s name.